yetanotherco/zkvm_benchmarks/README.md

 # zkVMs benchmarks

-Benchmarks of zkVM proving times made by Aligned and Lambdaclass
+Benchmarks of VM proving times made by Aligned and Lambdaclass

 ## Fibonacci Benchmarks